Contact Us

 Unreal Executable

-A Packaged/Executable version of an Unreal Project appears to be variable whether it performs better or worse than the Unreal Editor when running in nDisplay/Pixera.
-It should also be kept in mind that Executables made in the vanilla Unreal Engine will not be able to load into Pixera.
-You will have to build using a special Unreal Editor version which can be given upon request.
+A Packaged/Executable version of an Unreal Project appears to be variable whether it performs better or worse than the Unreal Editor when running in nDisplay/PIXERA.
+It should also be kept in mind that Executables made in the vanilla Unreal Engine will not be able to load into PIXERA.
+You will have to build using a special Unreal Editor version, which can be given upon request.

 nDisplay Screen Percentage